24 Oct 2025, 10:30

 Key background

 • The EU aims to be ‘climate neutral’ by 2050 and has enshrined that target into its Climate Law.
-That means that greenhouse gases will have to drop to a net-zero level by mid-century, through reductions and removals;
+That means it needs to use emissions reductions and removals to ensure it balances out emissions that go into the atmosphere by mid-century;

-• Climate regulation is a shared competence between the EU and its member countries, meaning that Brussels sets binding targets in areas where progress must be made in order to meet common objectives.
-National governments can set their own legally-binding targets in areas where the EU has not decided to exercise its powers; at the EU level, the legislative process starts with a proposal by the European Commission, which is then amended and negotiated by the European Parliament and the member state representatives in the Council;
+• Climate regulation is a shared competence between the EU and its member countries, meaning that Brussels – which refers to the EU as most of its institutions are based there – sets binding targets to meet common objectives.
+National governments can set their own legally-binding targets in areas where the EU has not decided to exercise its powers, or that are more ambitious than the EU’s goals.
+The legislative process usually starts with a proposal by the European Commission, which is then amended and negotiated by the European Parliament and member state representatives in the Council;

 Graph shows EU-27's greenhouse gas emissions by sector from 1990-2021.
 Graph: CLEW/Narawad.